History of Chiloé: First inhabitants

-Chiloé's history began with the arrival of its first human inhabitants more than 7,000 years ago.
+The first human settlers arrived more than 7,000 years ago.
 Spread along the coast of Chiloé Island are a number of middens - ancient dumps for domestic waste, containing mollusc shells, stone tools and bonfire remains.
 Occasionally skeletons of marine birds have been found and in some cases, human skeletons.
 All of these remains indicate the presence of nomadic groups dedicated to the collection of marine creatures (clams, mussels and choromytilus chorus, among others) and to hunting and fishing.
 Among remains found on these sites are chopping tools, lithic flakes, hand axes as well as some objects made of bone.
 The older middens have been dated to 5,900BC and some of these remain in use, as the local communities use them as modern rubbish dumps.

-When the Spanish conquistadores arrived on Chiloé Island in the 16th Century, the island was inhabited by the Chono, Huilliche and Cunco peoples.
-The original peoples navigated the treacherous waters of the Chiloé Archipelago in boats called dalcas with skill that impressed the Spaniards.
-Their diet consisted of cooked vegetables such as potatoes and corn, with a wide variety of fish and seafood.
+When the Spanish conquistadors arrived in the 16th century, the island was inhabited by the Chono, Huilliche and Cunco peoples.
+They navigated the treacherous waters of the archipelago in boats called dalcas with a skill that impressed the Spaniards.